classtomobject/eloquentJS/README.md

 # eloquentsql
-Projects from EloquentSQL by MH
+Projects from EloquentJS by MH

 Hello GitHub!
 These are my first set of projects in JavaScript.